MiladHooshyar/DrainageNetworkExtraction/README.md

 ## C. Publications

 1. Hooshyar, M., Wang, D., Kim, S., Medeiros, S. C. and Hagen, S. C. (2016), Valley and channel networks extraction based on local topographic curvature and K-means clustering of contours.
 Water Resour.
 Res..
 Accepted Author Manuscript. doi:10.1002/2015WR018479.

+## D. Updates
+1. Equation (1) in Hooshyar et al. (2016) in WRR is introduced as contour curvature which is consistant with the definition provided by Pelletier (2013).
+However, the accurate name for equation (1) would be tangential curvature as stated in Clubb (2014) and Mitasova and Hofierka (1993).